 Terra cotta-colored hues are among those favored to do the trick.
 Design experts from Fresh American Spaces say yes to terra cotta but to be careful as some terra cottas can be too orange or too red.
 To choose the best terra cotta color for your laundry space test out large swatches.
 If terra cotta is too bold, opt for soft yellows or warm golds.

 Most laundry rooms are small, some are even inside a closet.
-And when you have two big machines, Eco friendly laundry hamper and other bulky items stored in the small space, it can actually look even smaller.
+And when you have two big machines and other bulky items stored in the small space, it can actually look even smaller.

 In addition to paint color, sellers may want to consider replacing old, outdated machines by adding a stacking washer and dryer to the laundry space — especially if the laundry room is small.
 Stackable washers and dryers allow more room in the laundry space and modern machines are a good ROI for sellers.
 Every square foot of space counts when selling a home.